 - Capital expenditure projects almost completed stopped.

 On an ongoing basis JMEC:

-- Works with state and federal lawmakers to ensure issues affecting our rural members are heard and addressed.
-Recently, this has included access for RUS borrowers like JMEC to low-cost capital, for example, to refinance loans without penalties at interest rates much lower than the 4 to 6 percent the cooperative pays now.
+Works with state and federal lawmakers to ensure issues affecting our rural members are heard and addressed.
+Recently, this has included access for Rural Utilities Service (RUS) borrowers like JMEC to low-cost capital, for example, to refinance loans without penalties at interest rates much lower than the 4 to 6 percent the cooperative pays now.

 The rate change will improve the recovery of our fixed costs that reoccur monthly whether or not a single kilowatt-hour is used.
 Your cooperative’s margins (profits) are to be allocated to members in the form of patronage capital and returned in the form of capital credit payments to you.

 The cooperative must make more money than it spends each year to stay in business and operate in a financially sound manner.
 As a member of JMEC, you receive a report of your portion of the cooperative’s margins (profits) for the year.
 JMEC keeps track of this and returns it to each member over time.
 This report is called a capital credit allocation notice and is included on one of your billing statements.

 No. JMEC is a not-for-profit electric cooperative.
 Our not-for-profit status mandates that any net margins(profits) made by the cooperative must be allocated to the membership in the form of capital credits.